Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 * App opens the phone’s camera to track the piece.
 * App superimposes virtual art on the physical art.

-Implementing step 4 (tracking the piece) was met with difficulty because AR.js required special markers in order to track the 3D scene.
+Implementing piece tracking (step 4) was met with difficulty.
+AR.js required special markers in order to track the 3D scene.

 The prints were already finalized, so I couldn’t add AR markers on it then.
 Plus, the piece already had a QR code slapped on it.
-Adding any more technical tags would’ve ruined it.
+Adding any more technological tags would’ve ruined it.

-I looked around for alternatives like **Tracking.js**, **OpenCV**, and even **TensorFlow**, but ultimately implemented my own image recognition algorithm.
+I looked around for alternatives like **Tracking.js**, **OpenCV**, and even **TensorFlow**, but ultimately implemented my own **image recognition** algorithm.

 ---

 ## Image recognition

 [**Image recognition**](https://en.wikipedia.org/wiki/Computer_vision#Recognition) is a computer vision problem of determining whether an image contains some specific object or not.
+I used this to determine if the piece has been aligned in front of the camera.

 <span class="bleed">
   <video muted autoplay loop playsinline>